octomix/josson/README.md

         {}->items* ==>[{}]

 14. An array filter is enclosed by square brackets.
-    To query an array element by index value.
+    Directly query an array element by zero-based index value.

         josson.getNode("items[0]")
         ==>